You Can Adopt a BLM Wild Horse or Burro in Arizona Year Round

 National Wild Horse and Burro (WH&B) Program Adoption requirements:

-- Adopters must be 18 years or older.
-Parents can adopt for children.
+- Adopters/purchasers must be 18 years or older.
+Parents can adopt/purchase for children

 - Have no prior violations of adoption regulations or convictions of inhumane treatment to animals.